Sinn Ji Chicken Rice: Young, Innovative Next Generation Hawkers

 Cafe de Hong Kong was discovered by one of our makan kakis (ijeff) back in 2009 at the height of the Hong Kong Cafe scene.
 Since then, it has been one of the regular places to eat for some of our kakis.
 They started off as a restaurant that served authentic Hong Kong food at […]

-There is one memory of Cantonese Roast that has been ingrained in my mind and that was of Jia Le Roasted Meats when they were still at Suntec City Republic Food Court.
-It wasn’t just the glistening reds and stunning bits of char on the charsiew that mesmerized me but the variety of roasted critters […]
+This Stall is Closed There is one memory of Cantonese Roast that has been ingrained in my mind and that was of Jia Le Roasted Meats when they were still at Suntec City Republic Food Court.
+It wasn’t just the glistening reds and stunning bits of char on the charsiew that mesmerized me but the […]

 Lee Fun Nam Kee Soya Sauce Chicken: A tale of three Nam Kee’s